Student Rights in the Conduct Process

 What about appeals?

 You may submit a written appeal to Student Conduct & Academic Integrity Programs, addressing the dean of students, within 10 business days of receipt of the decision.
-We will check with you to see if you wish to meet with an advisor before submitting your finalized appeal to the Office of the Dean of Students.

 Academic case appeals are referred to an Academic Integrity Committee.
 They will only review the written appeal, you will not meet with them again.